Koredotcom/docs/docs/xo/automation/knowledge-ai/manage-faqs.md

       Default (No condition met):

       * Web: "International shipping rates vary.
 Please check our shipping page for detailed information on rates and delivery times."
-      * Mobile: "Int'l shipping rates vary.
+      * Mobile: "International shipping rates vary.
 Tap here for your location's rates and times."
       * All Channels: "Shipping options depend on your location.
 Please contact our customer service for specific shipping information."

       **Scenarios**

       Let's see how the answers/responses are selected in different scenarios:

-      Scenario 1: Customer from the United States accessing via Web
+      Scenario 1: Customer from the United States accessing using Web

       * Condition "Customer Location Equals To United States" is satisfied for the Web.
       * Selected Response: "We offer free standard shipping on orders over $50 within the United States.
 Express shipping is available for $15."

-      Scenario 2: Customer from Canada accessing via Mobile
+      Scenario 2: Customer from Canada accessing using Mobile

       * Condition "Customer Location Equals To Canada" is satisfied for Mobile.
       * Selected Response: "Canada shipping: $10 flat rate.
 Free on $100+ orders.
 Tap for info."

-      Scenario 3: Customer from the United Kingdom accessing via Web
+      Scenario 3: Customer from the United Kingdom accessing using Web

       * Condition "Customer Location Equals To United Kingdom" is satisfied for the Web.
       * Selected Response: "Shipping to the UK is £5 for standard delivery.
 Free shipping on orders over £75."

-      Scenario 4: Customer from France accessing via Mobile
+      Scenario 4: Customer from France accessing using Mobile

-      * Channel-specific as well as "All Channels" conditions are not satisfied.
+      * Channel-specific and "All Channels" conditions are not satisfied.
-      * Selected Response (default): "Int'l shipping rates vary.
+      * Selected Response (default): "International shipping rates vary.
 Tap here for your location's rates and times."

 ### Best Practices

-When creating your conditional responses:
+When setting up conditional responses:

-* Identify the most important factors for your FAQ (e.g., location, time, user metadata like customer type, products/services, etc).
+* Identify important factors like location, customer type, products, and services.
 * Create specific conditions for these factors.
-* Order your conditions from most to least specific
+* Order your conditions from most to least specific.
-* Use AND logic for more specific scenarios OR logic for wider coverage.
+* Use ‘AND’ for specific scenarios and ‘OR’ for broader ones.
-* Always provide a default response for cases where no conditions are met.
+* Always set a default response.
+* Create only a few conditions or nested rules; too many conditions can make the graph overly complex and difficult to manage.
-* When using variables from the context object to define the conditional responses, it is recommended to have these variables as part of the ‘BotUserSession’ (context.session.BotUserSession) as they will be available across the session between the user and the bot.
+* When using variables from the context object to define the conditional responses, use only ‘BotUserSession’ variables (context.session.BotUserSession), as they will be available across the session between the user and the bot.

 ### Limitations

-* A maximum of 10 conditions are allowed per FAQ.
+* Maximum 10 conditions per FAQ.
-* A maximum of up to 10 nested rules are allowed per condition.
+* Maximum 10 nested rules per condition.
-* It is not recommended to create too many conditions or nested rules, as this can make the graph overly complex and difficult to manage.

 ### Setting Up Conditional Responses